jdecourval/laval-simulator/doc/main.md

 **Description:**

-Output core status to connected debugger
+Output core status, which the values of all the registers, to connected debugger.

 #### HLT